 Left photo at top of the page is of the fire department members was taken in front of Old First Baptist Church (The 37 is in the photo).
 The 37 is also seen in the center top of the photo.Members L to R: Paul Potts (rear bumper), George Dean, Aurther Pannell, Truman Moody, Bill Cunningham, John Cunningham, Derald Ashe White Hat Chief, Carl Tysinger, CD Baird (Motorcycle), Red Welch, R to L Wade Arvey, Vic Conley, Terill Hollman, Bob Porter, Jack Sherill, Bill Sutton and Eligale Grant (Standing on 37 right running board).

 The Fire Department operated out of this small building on the corner of Church Street and Iotla Street for years.
-The building is now owned by the First Baptist Church of Franklin, North Carolina and is used for classes.
+The building was used by the First Baptist Church of Franklin, North Carolina but is no longer standing.

 Franklin Firemen in 1955 - Right photo at top of page pictures members of fire department in 1955 in front of the old fire house at corner of Church St. and Iotla St. Picture was taken during the town's bicentennial celebration.Standing L to R: Gordon Moore, Elbert Angel, Henry Wilkie, Reid Womack, Sam Higdon, John Bulgin, Dave Martin, Carl Tysinger.
 Kneeling L to R. Kenneith Neal, Jim McCollum, J Ward Long, and George Slagle.